Fintech

 What is embedded finance in simple terms?

-Embedded finance means financial services — payments, loans, or insurance — built directly into non-financial apps.
-When you use BNPL at checkout or pay through a ride-share app without entering card details, that is embedded finance in action.
+It means financial services, payments, loans, insurance, or banking, are built directly into non-financial apps.
+When you use BNPL at checkout or pay through a ride-share app without entering card details, that’s embedded finance.
 No bank branch or separate financial app is required.

 Is embedded finance the same as open banking?

 No. Open banking allows consumers to share their bank data with third-party apps via APIs.
-Embedded finance goes further by placing the financial product itself inside a non-financial platform.
-Open banking is a data-sharing framework; embedded finance is a product delivery model.
-For a full comparison, see our article on embedded finance vs open banking differences.
+Embedded finance places the financial product itself inside a non-financial platform.
+Open banking is about data sharing.
+Embedded finance is about product delivery.

 Is my money safe with embedded finance products?

-It depends on the product structure.
+It depends.
 Embedded bank accounts backed by an FDIC-insured sponsor bank carry standard deposit protection up to $250,000.
-Embedded investment or BNPL products do not carry the same protections.
-Always verify which regulated institution sits behind the product.
+Embedded investment or BNPL products do not.
+Always check which regulated institution is behind the product.

 Does using embedded finance affect my credit score?

 It can.
-Some BNPL providers report payment history to credit bureaus including Experian, Equifax, and TransUnion; others do not.
-A missed BNPL payment that is reported can lower your credit score.
+Some BNPL providers report payment history to Experian, Equifax, and TransUnion; others don’t.
+A missed BNPL payment that’s reported can lower your credit score.
 Check the provider’s reporting policy before using any embedded lending product.

 Who are the biggest companies using embedded finance?